Choga Mami: Architecture

-Excavations at Choga Mami have revealed many levels of occupation on the tell, dating from the start of the 6th millennium B.C.
+Excavations at Choga Mami have revealed many levels of occupation on the tell, dating from the start of the 6th millennium BC.
 A mud-brick tower guarded the entrance to the settlement.
 There is no clear evidence that it formed part of a town wall, and encouraged by a part of an ascending ramp found beside it, archaeologists identify the structure as a watch tower.
 Built out of locally sourced mud brick, the settlement had Samarran-style, rectangular shaped homes.
 The homes found at Choga Mami were built directly on top of, or occasionally within, the walls of earlier levels.
 The majority of houses "contained either two or three rows of small rooms," on either side of a central hall, referred to as a tripartite plan.
 This plan is common throughout Mesopotamia in both public and domestic architecture.
 Many of the houses found at Choga Mami were strengthened by external buttresses, corresponding with "the corners and junctions of walls."
 The largest house found by excavators measured 10 x 7 meters and contained twelve rooms in three rows.
 Despite being rendered obsolete by architectural innovations later in the period, these buttresses are found at all levels of occupation, resulting in purely decorative use of the buttress by the end of the Samarran period.

 Ceramics/Pottery

-The surviving pieces of pottery found at Choga Mami were regularly constructed with the same materials and the same overall look as those of the wider Samarran Culture.
+The surviving pieces of pottery found at Choga Mami were regularly constructed with the same materials and the same overall look as those of the wider Samarran culture.
 Many remaining examples display an extensive use of animal imagery, a defining characteristic of the period.
 Among the clay artifacts that have been excavated at Choga Mami, both painted and unpainted pots, clay beads, and small figurines have been recovered.
 While standing male and female Terracotta figurines are the most common, other figurines largely resemble the figures of the later Ubaid period, found in southern Iraq.
 These small baked terracotta figurines are often depicted as standing male or female statutes with their hands at their waist and intricately decorated, yet depicted with exaggerated body proportions.
 Many have the appliqué eyes, scalloped hairstyles and beauty marks, typical of the pottery of the larger Mandali region.
 Few Terracotta figurines have been found fully intact due to their composition.
 Most remain fragmentary, as these figurines were often assembled with added on smaller pieces, which have broken off over time at the joining point.